shivermetim/public-file-dump/tims-book-wishlists/Religion-Christianity.md

 - Malek, Roman. *The Chinese Face of Jesus Christ: Annotated Bibliography.
 Volume 4a.* Routledge, 2021.
 - Malek, Roman. *The Chinese Face of Jesus Christ: Volume 1.* Routledge, 2020.
 - Malek, Roman. *The Chinese Face of Jesus Christ: Volume 3a.* Routledge, 2021.
+- Phan, Peter C., editor. *Christian Theology in the Age of Migration: Implications for World Christianity.* Lexington Books, 2022.
 - Randy Woodley, Shalom and the Community of Creation: An Indigenous Vision, Grand Rapids, Michigan: William B. Eerdmans, 2012.
 - Starr, Chloë, editor. *Reading Christian Scriptures in China.* T & T Clark, 2008.
 - Thatamanil, John J. *Circling the Elephant: A Comparative Theology of Religious Diversity.* Fordham University Press, 2020.